-Our objective for this strategy is to achieve a return of inflation +3% over a minimum rolling period of seven years with a higher degree of returns coming from the income generated by the underlying investments.
+Our objective for this strategy is to achieve a return of inflation +2% over a minimum rolling period of five years.
+A proportion of the overall return will come from the income generated.
 The strategy is designed to generate risk adjusted returns over the suggested time horizon.
-The portfolio will be a balanced mix of fixed income assets, global equity investments and other diversifying financial instruments.
+A large proportion of the portfolio is likely to be comprised of fixed income assets with a lower proportion invested in global equity investments.
 To assist in the reduction of volatility and deliver uncorrelated returns during periods of unfavourable market conditions, alternative asset classes such as commodities, currencies, infrastructure and hedge funds may be used.
-Investors in the Risk Profile 4 strategy are prepared to accept occasional moderate capital losses in order to achieve slightly higher total returns.
+Investors in the Risk Profile 3 strategy are prepared to accept some occasional and modest losses in order to generate slightly higher total returns